PhoenixGreen/Cypherpunktimes-articles/articles/Bitcoin-Big-Corporations.md

 It's crucial to remind ETF investors that owning a Bitcoin ETF is fundamentally different from owning Bitcoin itself.
 When purchasing a Bitcoin ETF, investors do not possess the cryptographic keys associated with the cryptocurrency.
 Instead, these keys are held by financial institutions.
 Consequently, ETF investors cannot transact with Bitcoin in the manner it was intended, which includes privacy and independence from third-party intermediaries.

-This movement of big firms buying Bitcoin will probably continue in the next months.
+Investment firms are expected to persist in purchasing Bitcoin for the foreseeable future, thereby augmenting their overall holdings.
 BlackRock and Fidelity, two of the world's largest asset managers, now collectively hold 0.5% of Bitcoin's total supply, less than three weeks after launching their Bitcoin spot ETFs.

 BlackRock possesses 52,000 Bitcoins valued at $2.2 billion, establishing them as one of the largest Bitcoin holders globally.
 (https://www.dlnews.com/articles/markets/blackrock-and-fidelity-attract-billions-worth-of-bitcoin/)